Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: The synchronous radius linked to the time of Nerio's orbital synchronisation

 The title of this subsection indicates the necessity to express the planet's synchronous radius and rotation rate as functions of the time of the moon's orbital synchronisation.
 This could be accomplished by using equations (\ref{inta}) and (\ref{r}), were the time dependence $k_2(t)$ known.
-Finding this time-dependence would, however, amount to a major project focused on modeling the evolution of a {\it nonspherical} nascent planet.
+A search for this time-dependence would, however, amount to a major project focused on modeling the evolution of a {\it nonspherical} nascent planet.
 Taking into account the asymmetric shape, the model should specifically account for the change of rheology during the cooling of the young Mars, a process involving in particular the solidification of an early magma ocean, and the formation and thickening of Mars' stagnant lid.
 To sidestep this major work~---~and still obtain physically meaningful estimates~---~the timing question can be tackled through a simpler parameterisation of the solidification process.
 Following \citet{Mars}, we are using, instead of time, the evolving mean rigidity $\mu$ as a parameter through which to express the Love number, $k_2(\mu)$.
 This approach is sound, because the values of $\mu$ can be reasonably related to the stages of Mars' early history.
 The mean rigidity grew from $\approx 0.20$ GPa, at the end of the magma-ocean stage, to $\approx 18$ GPa at the stage of solidification, see {\it Ibid.} and references therein: \ba 0.20~\mbox{GPa}\,\lesssim\,\mu\,\lesssim\,18~\mbox{GPa}\,\;. \ea

-{\it Under static loading}, the Love number is defined by the mean shear rigidity $\mu$ via the formula pioneered by \citet[p.
-2]{Thomson}: \footnote{~{According to the {\it Arnold principle}, if a notion bears a personal name, then this name is not the name of the discoverer.
-The principle is self-referential, i.e., applies to itself~---~for in reality it was formulated by Michael Berry \citep{Arnold}.
+{\it Under static loading}, the Love number is defined by the mean shear rigidity $\mu$ via {the formula pioneered by \citet[p.2]{Thomson}:} \footnote{~{According to the {\it Arnold principle}, if a notion bears a personal name, then this name is not the name of the discoverer.
+The principle applies to itself~---~for in reality it was formulated by Michael Berry \citep{Arnold}.